USDepartmentofLabor/ui-claimant-experience-pilot/docs/adr/0011-internationalization-system-client-side.md

-# Use react-i18next for client side Internationalization
+# Use react-i18next for client side internationalization

 - Status: In progress
 - Deciders: [Names of deciders]